Angelica Longo

 Angelica Longo is a senior architect, project manager, interior designer, and business developer with 14 years of international work and teaching experience.
-She is currently a Engineer Consultant for the United Nations Global Service Centre in Brindisi, Italy, where she is responsible for project management and urban planning of UN logistics bases in Europe and Africa.
+She is currently a project manager and architect for the United Nations Global Service Centre in Brindisi, Italy, where she is responsible for project management and urban planning of UN logistics bases in Europe and Africa.

 In 2004, Angelica received her five-year architecture degree from the University of Ferrara in Ferrara, Italy.
 She wrote her dissertation in collaboration with Pininfarina SpA and Fiat Auto.
 Following her studies, she joined the family architecture firm, arcHstudioLONGO, as a partner architect-designer.